 If you're working with an electrician, electrical engineer, or builder (for a new build), they will have their own system of operations for new installs.
 But, if you're crunching the numbers and or want to order a generator online (without the installers markup), you can do the math yourself and save a few bucks.

-Note, every home electrical appliance should have a nameplate with all the relevant information you need to size a new home generator.
+Note, every home electrical appliance should have a nameplate with all the relevant information you need to size a generator correctly.
 This nameplate will include the total wattage, so no mathematical equations should be required.

 Here's a helpful table below with some basic yet useful power factor conversions which may be beneficial: